MTG EV Calculator

 Frequently asked questions

-SpellBook Finance offers the most comprehensive MTG EV calculator available.
+SpellBook Finance offers a sealed EV calculator built for MTG finance decisions.
 It covers 500+ sets with daily-updated TCGPlayer market prices, probability-weighted pull rates from MTGJSON booster sheet data, and a Sellable EV metric that accounts for bulk pricing.
 You can view EV rankings, historical trends, and Monte Carlo simulations all in one place at spellbook-finance.com/boxes/ev-rankings.

 Booster box EV is the sum of each card's market price multiplied by its probability of appearing in a pack, scaled to the number of packs per box.
 SpellBook uses MTGJSON booster sheet data for accurate pull rates and TCGPlayer market prices from completed sales.
 This gives a realistic expected value based on actual transaction data rather than inflated listing averages.

-Dawnglare was a pioneer in MTG EV tracking, but it covers only about 50 recent sets and updates on an irregular schedule.
+Dawnglare was a pioneer in MTG EV tracking, but it focuses on recent sets and updates on an irregular schedule.
 It also uses TCGPlayer listing prices rather than completed-sale market prices, which can skew results.
-For broader coverage and daily-updated data, SpellBook Finance tracks 500+ sets with automated daily refreshes at 9 AM UTC.
+For broader coverage and daily-updated data, SpellBook Finance tracks 500+ sets with automated daily refreshes.

 EV ratio is the expected value of a box's contents divided by the box's retail price.
 A ratio above 1.0 means the average opening returns more value than the box costs.
 SpellBook displays EV ratio prominently in its rankings so you can quickly identify which products offer the best value.
 Check the current EV rankings at spellbook-finance.com/boxes/ev-rankings.

-SpellBook covers 10x more sets (500+ vs ~50), updates daily instead of irregularly, and uses market prices from completed sales instead of listing averages.
-It also offers features Dawnglare never built: Sellable EV with bulk pricing tiers, Monte Carlo pack simulation, historical EV tracking with sparklines, and portfolio integration for tracking your actual box openings.
+SpellBook covers 500+ sets, updates daily, and uses market prices from completed sales instead of listing averages.
+It also adds Sellable EV with bulk pricing tiers, Monte Carlo pack simulation, historical EV tracking with sparklines, and portfolio integration for tracking your actual box openings.

 SpellBook's EV Rankings page shows every tracked sealed product sorted by EV ratio, updated daily.
 You can filter by product type (draft, set, collector, play) and sort by total EV, Sellable EV, or EV ratio.
 Visit spellbook-finance.com/boxes/ev-rankings to see today's top-performing products with full breakdowns.